orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     than X in || checks.
 If an app package supports both but is not automatic, then a wrapper may provided by the ebuild.
 For decade 2020, use of X may likely decline.
-  - The versioning of the dependencies must be explicit if available.
-  - For python pacakages, all dependencies must be listed.
   - For C/C++ packages, all dependencies for Linux must be listed.
-  - If a dependency package is not available on any overlay but is required, you must package it, version bump it, or patch the software to disable/meet the hard requirement.
   - For extra/optional dependencies, you do not need to package it but it is strongly recommended for a higher quality release and to improve the ebuild ecosystem so that Linux doesn't suck.
 In other words, you may package